rpwoerle/Text2MdQuiz/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Disclaimer

+This software is provided "as is" without any guarantees or warranty.
+Functionality is not guaranteed for any specific purpose or environment.
+Parts of this project were developed with assistance from GitHub Copilot.
+Always review code and outputs and verify operation in your context before relying on the results.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.